gdunstone/controller-heliospectra-dyna/README.md

-# controller-heliospectra
+# controller-heliospectra-dyna
-go controller for heliospectra s7 and s10 lights
+go controller for heliospectra dyna lights

 *multiplier* param and *MULTIPLIER* environment variable are used to change the value sent to the light